Frozen Shoulder (Adhesive Capsulitis)

 Little is known about how and why a frozen shoulder happens.
 The direct cause is inflammation within the tissues around the shoulder joint.
 In a normal shoulder, these tissues (known as the capsule) expand and contract as the arm is moved.
 When they become inflamed, scarring develops within the joint.
 This is called adhesion, and when it occurs, it results in pain and restricted movement.

 It is important to note that a frozen shoulder is highly vascularized.
-This means there is an excessive number of abnormally large blood vessels within the joint, which allows a high amount of pro-inflammatory mediators into the joint, causing inflammation and scarring.
+This means there is an excessive number of abnormally large blood vessels within the joint, which allows a high amount of pro-inflammatory mediators into the joint, causing inflammation and scarring

 Treating frozen shoulder

 Anti-inflammatory medications, steroid injections and physical therapy have been prescribed to reduce inflammation and help to restore the shoulder’s range of motion.
 Unfortunately, such conservative treatment methods take a long time, if they work at all.
-When symptoms persist, arthroscopic surgery is sometimes recommended.
-Unfortunately, surgery comes with a number of risks and requires a long and possibly painful recovery period.

 If you’ve been diagnosed with frozen shoulder, consult with us to learn all of your options!
 We are happy to work with other doctors and members of your care team to make sure that you receive all the information to make an informed decision about your treatment.